“An Overview of Scientology” banner

 “The purpose of the organization was simply to have a central point of dissemination, where the materials of Dianetics and Scientology could be put out without any great turmoil, turbulence, vias, and to train people in the subject who wanted training, and to give people help and information, who wanted help and information.
 That is what the HAS was formed to do.”
 LRH

-(from London Public Lecture Series: 8 Oct 55 “Goals of Dianetics and Scientology”)
+(from London Public Lecture Series #1 “Goals of Dianetics and Scientology”, given on 8 Oct 55)

 “A church is simply a building that houses religious activities, a place of learning and attaining knowingness, and knowingness has always been considered sacred lore.
 As we are dealing with helping Man become more spiritually aware of himself and his family, as well as God, Scientology therefore is a church.
 In the most ancient tradition, it is symbolic of the thrust towards life of the dynamics or parts of life which total the number eight.
 We have a road that has been traveled by many.
 Traveling this road, they have found that they have, indeed, achieved greater success in life and greater happiness in the search for truth.
 Religion means basically the search for truth.
 Seeing that, Scientologists in the early ’50s voted that a church be formed.”

-I have addressed the founding of the Church of Scientology in detail on my page “Scientology and L. Ron Hubbard - An Introduction”, see chapter “The founding of the ‘Church of Scientology’ and its ‘Creed’”, to consult click here (link will open in separate window).
+I have addressed the founding of the Church of Scientology in detail on my page “Scientology and L. Ron Hubbard - An Introduction”, see chapter “The founding of the ‘Church of Scientology’ and its ‘Creed’”, to consult click here (separate window).

 Go to index